zquaa/Youtube-View-Bot/README.md

 ### Usage
 1. On lines 26, 27, 28, 29 change the path to the chromedriver.exe
 2. At line 23 change the views you desire.
+3. Run main.py
+4. Enter in the youtube url
-3. Run main.py and let the app run for some time.
+5. Let the app run for some time.

 ### Uses these external libraries:
 * selenium - to control the webbrowser.